Why Do AI Detectors Flag Human Writing?

-You spend a Saturday night polishing an essay, double-checking every citation and running one last grammar pass, only to see the detector flash red: “Likely Written by AI.”
+Despite perfecting your essay overnight, an AI detector still flagged it as “Likely Written by AI.”
+What a letdown!
 The same thing happens to marketers tweaking web copy, bloggers crafting listicles and even novelists posting excerpts online.

 How AI Detectors Actually Work, NetusAI